seanbaxter/DirectXShaderCompiler/docs/ExtendingLLVM.rst

 ============================================================
-Extending LLVM: Adding instructions, intrinsics, types, etc.
+Extending LLVM37: Adding instructions, intrinsics, types, etc.
 ============================================================

 Introduction and Warning
 ========================

-During the course of using LLVM, you may wish to customize it for your research project or for experimentation.
-At this point, you may realize that you need to add something to LLVM, whether it be a new fundamental type, a new intrinsic function, or a whole new instruction.
+During the course of using LLVM37, you may wish to customize it for your research project or for experimentation.
+At this point, you may realize that you need to add something to LLVM37, whether it be a new fundamental type, a new intrinsic function, or a whole new instruction.

 When you come to this realization, stop and think.
-Do you really need to extend LLVM?
-Is it a new fundamental capability that LLVM does not support at its current incarnation or can it be synthesized from already pre-existing LLVM elements?
-If you are not sure, ask on the `LLVM-dev
+Do you really need to extend LLVM37?
+Is it a new fundamental capability that LLVM37 does not support at its current incarnation or can it be synthesized from already pre-existing LLVM37 elements?
+If you are not sure, ask on the `LLVM37-dev
-<http://lists.llvm.org/mailman/listinfo/llvm-dev>`_ list.
+<http://lists.llvm37.org/mailman/listinfo/llvm37-dev>`_ list.
 The reason is that
-extending LLVM will get involved as you need to update all the different passes that you intend to use with your extension, and there are ``many`` LLVM analyses and transformations, so it may be quite a bit of work.
+extending LLVM37 will get involved as you need to update all the different passes that you intend to use with your extension, and there are ``many`` LLVM37 analyses and transformations, so it may be quite a bit of work.

 Adding an `intrinsic function`_ is far easier than adding an instruction, and is transparent to optimization passes.
-If your added functionality can be expressed as a function call, an intrinsic function is the method of choice for LLVM extension.
+If your added functionality can be expressed as a function call, an intrinsic function is the method of choice for LLVM37 extension.

 Before you invest a significant amount of effort into a non-trivial extension, **ask on the list** if what you are looking to do can be done with